An Overview Of The Inbound Marketing Methodology (Plus Template)

 The “Inbound Marketing Methodology“ is a modern day marketing strategy that helps you attract strangers, convert visitors, close leads & delight customers; instead of interrupting them with advertising.
 It was first created by HubSpot, and has been the foundation for how we have built our business here at Bluewire Media.
 That’s why we provide a template depicting how you can use the same methods in our popular 33 Web Marketing Templates – if you don’t have a copy you can download one below.

-The rest of this article will break down each section of the template so you can start using inbound marketing for your business.
+The rest of this article will break down each section of the template so you can start using this inbound marketing overview for your business.

 Why Inbound Marketing?